 Well, its probably (we hope) something to do with colour psychology.
 So what’s colour psychology?
 Its the study of how certain colours impact human behaviour.
 Colours at the red end of spectrum are known as warm colours and include red, orange, and yellow.
 These evoke emotions ranging from warmth and comfort to feelings of anger and hostility.
 At the blue end of the spectrum, the cool colours include blue, and green.
 These colours often inspire feelings of sadness or indifference but are in the main considered as calming.

-Note: Three of the best archers at GA all shoot black bows.
-In addition, they are all committee members.
+GA Case Study: Three of the higher classed archers at GA all shoot black bows.
+In addition, two are committee members.
 Black is considered mysterious .. intimidating .. evil.
 Think Ninjas ..
 Darth Vader ..
 Dracula.
 Do these traits rub off on our committee members?

 Yikes! … starting to think there might be something to this colour psychology after all.